bigcommerce/dev-docs/docs/api-docs/storefront/store-front-graphql-api/graphql-storefront-api-overview.md

 <a id="sectionId" class="devdocsAnchor"></a>

-## Authentication
+## Storefront API Authentication

-content
+* overview of authentication methods and use cases
+* How to add token to stencil context
+* how to authenticate from a remote site using the auth token endpoint

 ---

 <a id="sectionId" class="devdocsAnchor"></a>

-## Querying from within a Stencil Theme
+## Querying from a Stencil Theme

-You can invoke the API directly from within a Stencil theme or a Script in the Script Manager.
-Here’s a few ways:
+You can invoke the API directly from within a Stencil theme or a script in the [Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).
+There's a few way to do so:
 1. Using [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
 2. Using the Apollo Client
 3. Using any GraphQL Client